-So today I’m letting go of the guilt that we so often have about “doing nothing” and simply enjoy the pleasure of “dolce far niente.”
+So today I’m letting go of the guilt that we so often have about “doing nothing” and simply enjoying the pleasure of “dolce far niente.”
 I realized a long time ago that work can wait.
-This fact was scientifically proved. 🙂
+This fact was scientifically proven. 🙂

 Sometimes you have to take a day off from everything and just be.
 One of the most easy ways to happiness is to do more of what makes you happy.
 So, my dear friends, put your best effort to do more of what makes your heart sing.